-Keep reading for some fun Room on the Broom activities.
-These are designed for preschool, pre-k, and kindergarten and are sure to be a hit with your little learners!
+Keep reading for some fun Room on the Broom activities for preschool, pre-k, and kindergarten.
+These activities are sure to be a hit with your little one!

 We are a participant in the amazon services llc associates program, an affiliate advertising program designed to provide a means for us to earn fees by linking to amazon.com and affiliated sites.
 This post contains affiliate links.
 Click HERE to read our full disclosure.

 Our October Story of the Month is Room on the Broom by Julia Donaldson.
 You might be familiar with another famous book by Julia Donaldson, The Gruffalo.
 We have some super fun activities to go along with The Gruffalo that you can read about out HERE.

 Room on the Broom is perfect to read in October!
 It’s a super cute rhyming story that has also been turned into a mini-movie.

 In this story, the witch and her cat are flying along on their broom when suddenly, her hat blows off.
 After landing and finding her hat, the witch and her cat also find a new friend…a dog!
 He climbs onto the broom, and away they fly.

 This happens a few times (the friends drop something, land to find it, and end up finding more friends to join them on their broom) Eventually, the broom gets so heavy that it cracks, and they all go tumbling down…right near a fire-breathing dragon who wants to eat the witch (with french fries)!